Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Photo-switchable liquid crystralline brush under visible light

-This can be explained by the known fact, that the LC phases formed by the LC polymers are stabilized by chemical crosslinking of them \cite{Symons1993,Symons1999}.
+This can be explained by the known fact that the LC phases formed by the LC polymers are stabilized by their chemical crosslinking \cite{Symons1993,Symons1999}.
 Similar effect takes place in our model for the LCPB, where the physical ``crosslinking'' occurs instead.
-When the initial distribution of chromophores orientations is globally isotropic, then their photoisomerisation into the $t$ type, and consequent formation of physical links, stabilizes this isotropic distribution.
-Therefore, to achieve a stable UPL orientation, it should be induced by means of an external stimulus, and then stabilized via physical links.
-This is the way an UPL orientation of chromophores is formed experimentally, where role of aligning external stimulus is played by the linearly polarized beam \cite{Uekusa2007,Uekusa2008,Mukai2016,Nagano2018,Li2018}.
-When such a beam propagates along the $OZ$ axis, then its polarization vector $\vhat{p}$ has a fixed orientation within the $XY$ plane and can be chosen, without a loss of generality, to coincide with the $OY$ axis.
-For this choice of $\vhat{p}$, the most energy favourable orientations for the $t$ chromophores will be located within the $XZ$ plane, see Eq.~(\ref{urot}).
-But for the case of LCPB, stretched along the $OZ$ axis (see Fig.~\ref{BR_snap2}), chromophores are predominantly perpendicular to the $OZ$ axis (see, $S_z$ values in \ref{BR_Fig_2}) due to conformational energy terms.
-Therefore, application of the external field (\ref{urot}) with $\vhat{p}$ collinear with the $OY$ axis, leaves for this model the only option for the chromophores to align predominantly along the $OX$ axis.
+When the initial distribution of chromophore orientations is globally isotropic, then their photoisomerisation into the $t$ type, and the consequent formation of physical links, stabilizes this isotropic distribution.
+It is evident that to achieve a stable UPL arrangement of chromophores, such an arrangement should be induced by some means first and then it can be fixed by a physically crosslinked LCPB structure.

-The energy term (\ref{urot}) with the strength of $1\textrm{ j}$ and $\vhat{p}||OY$, mimicking the effect of linearly polarized light, was applied at $T=490K$ for $10\mathrm{ns}$, resulting in formation of an UPL orientation of chromophores within the LCPB for all cases with $N_{br}=4-64$.
-Then, the field was switched off in each case and this configuration was equilibrated during subsequent $100\mathrm{ns}$.
-As an illustration, we show the snapshots for the configurations, obtained at $T=450K$ for two cases of $N_{br}=25$ and $64$, see, Fig.~\ref{BR_snap3}.